EDAR Mentors

 Antonio Morgan-Lopez Headshot

-Dr. Morgan-Lopez is a quantitative psychologist and Fellow within the Substance Use Prevention, Evaluation and Risk (SUPER) Program at RTI International.
+Dr. Morgan-Lopez is a quantitative psychologist and Senior Fellow within the Health Practice Area at RTI International.
 Dr. Morgan-Lopez’s research focuses on developing advances in measurement and analysis in behavioral intervention contexts using his specialized expertise in novel design and quantitative methods.
 He leads a monthly mentorship and writing group which focuses on racial/ethnic disparities as part of an NIAAA sponsored virtual clinical trial project that is harmonizing data from over 4,000 participants.

 Rosaura Orengo-Aguayo, Ph.D.